"Winning new construction projects is often not just about having the lowest price."

-Leaving out something from your tender submission could mean that your price is disqualified or that your tender is evaluated without the client have access to all the relevant information.
+Leaving out something from your price submission could mean that your price is disqualified or that your quotation is evaluated without the client have access to all the relevant information.

-Clients may have a number of submissions to evaluate and sometimes won't be bothered to read through all of your tender submission to search for the required information that wasn't clearly available.
+Clients may have a number of submissions to evaluate and sometimes won't be bothered to read through all of your price submission to search for the required information that wasn't clearly available.

 Some or all of the following could be included in the tender submission: